Advertisement

 If you're a teenager, the government could be funding your books, films, music or video games, thanks to the new culture pass.

-President Emmanuel Macron announced earlier this year that teenagers in France will receive €300 when they turn 18 to spend on as they like on cultural products such as books, video games or festival tickets.
+France launched the pass culture in 2021, which gives teenagers living in France a credit of €300 when they turn 18 to spend on as they like on cultural products such as books, video games or festival tickets.
+Those aged 15-18 can also benefit from smaller sums.

 Holiday vouchers